-The AGS is considered by the Corporate Leadership Board with the collection of evidence for, and the drafting of it being the responsibility of the Corporate Governance Group.
+The AGS is considered by the Corporate Leadership Board with the collection of evidence for, and the drafting of it being the responsibility of the Corporate Assurance Group.
 The review of governance arrangements in place is informed by the work of Internal Audit and senior managers and also comments made by the External Auditors and other review agencies/inspectorates.

-Sources of assurance include the Directors, Heads of Service and senior managers signing off on the adequacy of controls within their service areas/directorate via disclosure statements.
-The disclosures are made available to and considered by the Audit and Governance Committee in order that Members may discharge their duties with regard to approving the AGS.
+Sources of assurance include the Directors, Heads of Service and senior managers signing off the adequacy of controls within their service areas/directorate via disclosure statements.
+The disclosures are made available to, and considered by the Audit and Governance Committee in order that Members may discharge their duties with regard to approving the AGS.

-Where weaknesses are identified they are addressed by the production of an action plan which is subject to monitoring by senior management and Internal Audit as part of the Council's Consolidated Action Plan (CAP).
+Where weaknesses are identified they are addressed by the production of an action plan which is subject to monitoring by the Corporate Assurance Group (CAG).

-The production of the AGS also takes into account the annual internal audit opinion which provides assurance as to the adequacy of the Council's system of internal control and the action taken to ensure that any shortcomings are rectified promptly.
+The production of the AGS also takes into account the annual internal audit opinion which provides assurance as to the adequacy of the Council's control environment and the action taken to ensure that any shortcomings are rectified promptly.

-With regards to the production of the AGS for 2013/14 a draft statement and action plan will be presented to Audit and Governance Committee in June 2014 along with Internal Audit's Annual Report, and the final version will be put in front of the September 2014 meeting of the Committee.
+With regards to the production of the AGS for 2014/15 a draft statement and action plan will be presented to the Audit and Governance Committee in June 2015 along with Internal Audit's Annual Report, and the final version will be put in front of the September 2015 meeting of the Committee.